 There are a number of factors that can be attributed to Juul’s ability to break through the flooded e-cigarette market and establish itself as the leading brand for e-cigarettes, but the largest contributing factor is Juul Labs’ successful ‘healthy alternative’ advertising campaign.

 Not only that, but the concentration of nicotine in each Juul pod is also a major cause for concern – it is one of the issues being fought in the Juul lawsuit.

 Juul and e-cigarettes put users at risk of developing injuries associated with nicotine use.
 Because, although some users are unaware, Juul pods do actually contain high quantities of nicotine.
-In general, e-cigarettes contain a lower dose of nicotine, ranging from 6 to 30 milligrams of nicotine per millilitre of liquid.
-Juul contains a much higher concentration of nicotine: 59 milligrams of nicotine per millilitre of liquid.
+In general, e-cigarettes contain a lower dose of nicotine, ranging from 6 to 30 milligrams of nicotine per milliliter of liquid.
+Juul contains a much higher concentration of nicotine: 59 milligrams of nicotine per milliliter of liquid.